embedded-office/canopen-stack/docs/_api_emergency/co-emcy-set.md

     :
 ```

 Note: The specific user information data field is optional.
 If not used, the last parameter during calling COEmcySet() can be 0 (zero).
-The emergency identifier APP_EMCY_2 must be defined within the application specific configuration.
+The emergency identifier APP_EMCY_2 must be defined within the application-specific configuration.